Art Donovan: Personal

 Donovan was married to the former Dorothy Schaech for 57 years.
 Since 1955 they owned and managed the Valley Country Club in Towson, Maryland.
-Although he was the owner, Donovan was known for doing menial labor at the club to include painting and working in the kitchen washing pots and pans.
+Although he was the owner, Donovan was known for doing manual labor at the club to include painting and working in the kitchen washing pots and pans.

 Death and legacy

 Donovan died August 4, 2013, at Stella Maris Hospice in Baltimore from a respiratory disease at age 89.
 A funeral mass was held at the Cathedral of Mary our Queen in Baltimore, and he was buried in a private ceremony at Dulaney Valley Memorial Gardens.
 The Washington Post said of Donovan: